core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * The hostname 'group1.com' resolves to the IPv6 multicast address G_ADDR.
 The proxy P performs this resolution upon receiving the group request from C.

-  Since such a request does not include the Uri-Port Option, P infers G_PORT to be the default port number 5683 for the "coap" URI scheme.
+  Since such a request does not include the Uri-Port Option, P infers G_PORT to be the default port number 5683 for CoAP over UDP with the "coap" URI scheme.

   Based on this information, P composes the group request and sends it to the CoAP group at G_ADDR:G_PORT.